OmarHamed1999/OmarHamed1999/README.md

 - 💬 Ask me about **MATLAB , Simulink, Arduino, Flutter, Firebase**

-- ⚡ a word to the wise **If it is done repeatedly you better automate it**
+- ⚡ A word to the wise **If it is done repeatedly you better automate it**

 <p align="left">
 </p>